pauldijou/pauldijou.github.com/blog/2014-07-13-prismicio-when-happiness-met-disappointment.md

 Here is the idea: when an instance Document want to render some fields (or fragments) as HTML, it will do the following simple procedure:

-* Hey, do I have a custom renderer method for this type of field on myself? (yeah, because know each Document instance have the method).
+* Hey, do I have a custom renderer method for this type of field on myself? (yeah, because now each Document instance have the method).
 If so, use it, if not, continue.
-* I am a Document of type Article, does this type of Document has such a method on it? (yeah, because know you can call this method for just a particular type of Document).
+* I am a Document of type Article, does this type of Document has such a method on it? (yeah, because now you can call this method for just a particular type of Document).
 Yes, use, no continue.
 * Eventually, does my Collection have the method?
 * Nearly finished, does the method is defined at the application level?
 * If nothing found so far, if it is a native prismic.io field, render it as it should be, otherwise just crash or return empty string, I don't know, it shouldn't happen anyway.

-Holy crap... we just created like a "rendering context with awesomeness inheritance" or something like that.
+Holy crap... we just created a "rendering context with awesomeness inheritance" or something like that.
 Can you imagine all the things you could do with that?
 Can you ?!
 I can't... it's too big...

 ### Let's break up